zappajs/zappajs/docs/reference.md

 ### @share

-`@share(channel_name,socket,callback)` will associate the socket to the `channel_name`.
+`@share(channel_name,socket,next)` will associate the socket to the `channel_name`.
-This is used to make the Express session data available to the Socket.IO server.
+This is used to make the Express session data available to Socket.IO on the server.

+The last parameter is a callback; it will be called with `true` in case of success, `false` otherwise.

-The channel name `__local` is reserved for the local Socket.IO server (in order for Socket.IO server-side to get access to the Express session object in a single-instance scenario).
+The channel-name `__local` is reserved for the local Socket.IO server (in order for Socket.IO server-side to get access to the Express session object in a single-instance scenario).

 For a multi-server / Node.js cluster example, see `examples/share_*.coffee`.